-AI driven volatility is reshaping markets and creating one of the most compelling investment backdrops in recent years, reminiscent of the Covid 19 period.
-Alex Wright, portfolio manager of Fidelity Special Values PLC, outlines how he believes AI led disruption is driving widespread dislocation across sectors, creating selective opportunities that increasingly favour value investors.
+AI driven disruption continues to reshape markets, creating a compelling long-term opportunities for value investors.
+Alex Wright, portfolio manager of Fidelity Special Values PLC, outlines how he believes AI-led disruption is driving widespread dislocation across sectors, creating an attractive hunting ground for contrarian investment opportunities.

 Valuations critical in this uncertain AI environment